-- 1. The Director and staff review the required annual reporting by the applicant and determine compliance with the terms of the TRI agreement - 2.
-The Director approves or denies issuance of the tax credit
+- 1. The Director and appropriate Department staff review the required annual reporting by the applicant and determine compliance with the terms of the fully executed TRI agreement - 2.
+The Director approves or denies issuance of the tax reimbursement

-Background: Annually as outlined in the terms of the TRI agreement and as outlined in Idaho Code 67-4737 through 67-4744 applicants are required to provide certain key information to the Department to allow the Director to fully evaluate compliance with the agreement and either issue or deny the tax credit for that year.
+Background: Annually as outlined in the terms of the TRI agreement and as outlined in Idaho Code 67-4737 through 67-4744 applicants are required to provide certain key information to the Department to allow the Director to fully evaluate compliance with the agreement and either issue or deny the tax reimbursement for that year.